DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 * **[Django](https://www.djangoproject.com/).**  A popular tool for website development.

 We won't use them, but they're in Anaconda, too.
 Feel free to give them a try.
 If you do, please report back on your experience.
+-->

 ## Importing packages

-In Python -- and many other languages -- we need to tell our program which packages we plan to use.
+In Python -- and many other languages, too -- we need to tell our program which packages we plan to use.
 We do that with the `import` command.

 Here are some examples applied to a mythical package `xyz` and mythical command `foo`:

+* `import xyz as x`.
+This imports the package `xyz` under the abbreviation `x`.
+A command `foo` in `xyz` is then executed by typing `x.foo`.
+This is the most common syntax and the one we'll use.
+We use them ourselves and recommend the same, it makes code clearer to others.

+* `import xyz`.
+This imports the whole thing as well, but the language or syntax changes.
+Here the command `foo` is executed by adding `xyz.` (note the period) before it:  `xyz.foo`.

 * `from xyz import *`.
 This imports all the commands from the package `xyz`.
 A command `foo` is then executed by typing `foo`.
 We don't usually do this, because it opens up the possibility that the same command exists in more than one package, which is virtually guaranteed to give us confusing output.
 If `foo` is the only command we care about, we can use `from xyz import foo` instead.

-* `import xyz`.
-This imports the whole thing as well, but the language or syntax changes.
-Here the command `foo` is executed by adding `xyz.` (note the period) before it:  `xyz.foo`.

-* `import xyz as x`.
-This is the most common syntax.
-It allows the shorthand `x.foo`, which saves us the effort of typing `xyz`.
-Many packages have standard abbreviations.
-We use them ourselves and recommend the same, it makes code clearer to others.

-The last version of `import` is the one we typically use.
+The first version of `import` is the one we typically use.
 We'll see these examples repeatedly:
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt